 GVHA reserves the entire south side of the Lower Causeway in the Inner Harbour for the production and sale of traditional carvings and artwork by First Nations carvers and artisans.
-Coordination of this part of the Inner Harbour market is overseen by a Songhees Nation bylaw officer.
-All agreements regarding rates and expectations are overseen by the Songhees Nation.
+Coordination of this part of the Inner Harbour market is overseen by the Songhees Nation.

 Juggler’s Pitch is a central area in the inner harbour where street performers entertain visitors and locals alike.
-In 2014, GVHA funded the development of an interpretative screen that highlights the history of the Lekwungen people – known today as the Songhees and Esquimalt Nations.
+In 2014, GVHA funded the development of an interpretative screen that highlights the history of the Lekwungen People.

 Signs of Lekwungen